limerickgaahub/limerickgaahub.github.io/about.md

 permalink: /about/
 ---

-Limerick GAA Hub is designed to provide you a clear and intuitive overview of fixtures and results — easily filterable by competition, team, or date.
-Over time, the aim is to build an archive of historical results*
+Limerick GAA Hub is designed to provide a clear and intuitive overview of fixtures and results — easily filterable by competition, team, or date.
+Over time, the aim is to build an archive of historical results.

 Please note, this site is not associated with Limerick GAA — I am solely a club member sharing resources.